 Unfortunately, having the ability to post so many different kinds of content isn’t helpful if you aren’t sure how to use them or what to write.
 If you’re feeling confused, here’s a little direction to help you understand the purpose of the different kinds of pages on your website and the best practices for writing them.

-You home page is the very first page that many of your potential clients will see, which means it’s probably the most important page on your site.
-Although it should provide information and offer an introduction of your business and services, don’t make it all about you.
+Your home page is the very first page that many of your potential clients will see, which means it’s probably the most important page on your site.
+Although it should provide information and offer an introduction to your business and services, don’t make it all about you.
 The main purpose of your home page is really to highlight the resources you offer and get your audience to dig deeper.
 To that end, your home page should include:

 - Your contact information